-We are the first off-road checkpoint for the Iditarod Sled Dog Race, the race from Anchorage to Nome.
-With relatively easy access to the road system, the lodge is the ideal place for race spectators.
-We recommend reservations for overnight race spectators due to high demand.
+We are the first off-road checkpoint for the Iditarod Sled Dog Race, the "mushing" dogsled race from Anchorage to Nome.
+With relatively easy access to the road system, the lodge is the ideal place for mushing race spectators.
+We recommend reservations for overnight Iditarod race spectators due to high demand.

 Additionally, we are a checkpoint for many other race events: the Jr. Iditarod Sled Dog Race, K-200 Sled Dog Race, K-300 Sled Dog Race, Goose Bay 120 Sled Dog Race, Don Bower Memorial 300 Sled Dog Race; for the Iditasport and Alaska Ultra Sport (human powered-bicycle, cross-country / nordic ski, snowshoe, running races); and an emergency checkpoint for the Gold Rush Classic (Iron Dog) Snow Machine Race, round-trip to Nome.